Anaconda (character): Powers and abilities

 Anaconda constricts her arms around Cable.

 Anaconda has the superhuman ability to elongate her limbs and constrict her opponents.
 Her arms and legs are able to elongate to about one and a half times their normal length, while her muscles engorge with blood, giving the appearance of massive, snake-like limbs.
 She has also been surgically given gills, which allow her to breathe underwater, and modified lungs for extracting oxygen from water.
 Anaconda also possesses a healing factor, allowing her to heal from non-fatal wounds several times faster than a normal human being.
-Her entire skeletal structure is laced with an adamantium alloy-based substance, increasing her durability.
+Her skeleton is laced with an adamantium alloy-based substance, increasing her durability.

 Other versions

 Ultimate Marvel

-An alternate universe variant of Anaconda from Earth-1610 appears in the Ultimate Marvel imprint as a member of the Serpent Squad.
+An alternate universe version of Anaconda from Earth-1610 appears in the Ultimate Marvel imprint as a member of the Serpent Squad.
 She later leaves the Serpent Squad and joins the Serpent Skulls gang.

 Marvel Adventures

-An alternate universe variant of Anaconda from Earth-20051 appears in Marvel Adventures Spider-Man #44 as a member of the Serpent Society.
+An alternate universe version of Anaconda from Earth-20051 appears in Marvel Adventures Spider-Man #44 as a member of the Serpent Society.